Do-or-Diet/Do-or-Diet/README.md

-1. Do or Diet is the app for you if you are looking to find the diet for you.
+1. Do or Diet is the app f
+or you if you are looking to find the diet for you.
 Simply log in your personal information to create an account.
 Here are the instructions for use:

 USE: